Skyemou5/blendercourse/Course Vault/Home.md

 	-  global [[Coordniate Systems#Global Space]]
 	-  local [[Coordniate Systems#Local Space]]
 	-  tangent [[Coordniate Systems#Tangent Space]]
-- Understanding Geometry under the hood
+- Understanding Geometry under the hood [[What is Geometry]]
 	- applied mathematics
 		- it's *not* continuous, instead, in CG the math is **Discrete**
 		- Types of maths
 			- linear algebra